Jack-Hua-Lu/dreamcatcher/README.md

 ## Other Resources

-The instructor will distribute additional private links during class for downloading courseware, and downloading recordings...
+Dwijen -- The instructor will distribute additional private links during class for downloading courseware, and downloading recordings...

 All code in this repository is distributed under the [MIT license](license.txt).